IRobL/myblog/_posts/2019-03-19-kubernetes-on-bare-metal.markdown

 ```

-## Expose a Container to the host's network via ingress controllers
+## Enhancement: Expose a container to the host's network via ingress controllers

 So far, you've deployed your first app in the above section, but it was only accessible from users directly on the cluster.
 Remote machines could not reach our nginx server!
 To allow remote machines to access our pods, we use an `ingress`.
 There's a little overhead we need to tackle before we can get started though...